bbglab/openvariant/docs/examples/plugin_examples.rst

     fieldSource:
       - 'loc.end'

-Also, like in the previous plugin, we generated the plugin templated with command-line and them we overwrite them to extract the length between the two fields.
+Also, like in the previous plugin, we generated the plugin templated with command-line and then we overwrite them to extract the length between the two fields.

 .. code-block:: python